 Internet scam — Identify, verify, report

 Suspicious about a site, email or text message?
 Worried about an internet scam?
-Clairmo helps you verify in seconds and decide what to do.
+This guide helps you spot the most common frauds and decide what to do.

 1. Identify the target